Supplements that may be helpful in congestive heart

 Vitamin D deficiency is associated with heart dysfunction, sudden cardiac death, and death due to heart failure.
 An association between vitamin D deficiency and heart trouble is physiologically plausible since vitamin D is known to affect contractility of the heart.

 Arginine may prolong exercise capacity in those with congestive heart failure.
 Arginine supplements are available over the counter.

-CoQ10 may be beneficial in heart failure, available on sale at Physician Formulas.
+CoQ10 may be beneficial in heart failure, but use less than 50 mg.

 Garlic consumption improves blood flow and circulation.

 Folic acid, vitamin B12 and vitamin B6 can help prevent reoccurrence of blocked arteries in patients who have undergone coronary angioplasty.